ben-ni-prog/Projektarbeit_Julia/README.md

 https://docs.juliahub.com/DataFrames/AR9oZ/0.21.5/

 To start the Programm, please follow the next steps:
-1. run the files db_setup and App.jl
+1. run the files db_setup.jl and App.jl
-2. in the terminal, enter:
+2. in the Julia REPL, enter:
     using Genie
     Genie.loadapp()
     up()